comminutus/monero/README.md

 ## Description
 This is a [Monero](https://www.getmonero.org/) container image built using the binaries distributed by the Monero team.
 The container image runs `monerod`.

+Since the distributed Monero binary uses dynamically-linked glibc, it uses the [Chainguard glibc-dynamic](https://images.chainguard.dev/directory/image/glibc-dynamic/versions) base image.
+This is a distroless container, and as such has very little attack surfaces.
+It also has no shell, so it's not possible to execute a shell into the container.

 ## Getting Started
 ```
 podman pull ghcr.io/comminutus/monero